mattr-/dat-workflow/README.md

 Entries are two things.
 Single tasks that are easy to complete (i.e. Take out the trash) or projects that aren't (i.e. Plan a vacation).

 Inbox review creates tasks that go somewhere - such as a context or an existing planned project - or unplanned projects, which I'll get into next.

+### Unplanned projects

+GTD has this idea of a natural planning process, which I like.
+Ideally, as I review unplanned projects, there's something that helps me figure out what to actually do for the project that frames things in that way.